derrickandry/1340Project/README.md

 **Problem Statement**

-To let the user view and manage real-time commodities and inventory in different retail locations.
-The system will notify the user when commodities are nearly out of stock.
+To let the user view and manage commodities and inventory in 3 retail locations.
+The system will notify the user when commodities are nearly out of stock or unavailable.

 **Problem Setting**